 Takeda Pharmaceuticals, TAK-062/Zamaglutenase

-After a successful phase 1 proof-of-mechanism trial, Takeda acquired PvP Biologics and is continuing the development of TAK-062 (also known as Kuma062, formerly KumaMax).
+After a successful phase 1 proof-of-mechanism trial, Takeda acquired PvP Biologics and is continuing the development of TAK-062 (also known as zamaglutenase).
 TAK-062 is a highly potent enzyme that is designed to recognize and break down the parts of gluten that trigger the immune reaction before those parts exit the stomach and reach the small intestine.
+Takeda is currently conducting a phase 2 dose-ranging study to evaluate the efficacy and safety of TAK-062 for the treatment of active celiac disease in individuals attempting a gluten-free diet.
 Read more about Takeda.

-Takeda licensed TAK-101 (formerly CNP-101 or TIMP-GLIA) from Cour Pharmaceuticals in 2019.
+Takeda licensed TAK-101 (formerly CNP-101 or TIMP-GLIA) from COUR Pharmaceuticals in 2019.
 With TAK-101, the body’s immune system is reprogrammed to tolerate gluten as a non-threatening substance and then reverses the signs and symptoms of celiac disease without using immune-suppressing drugs.
-By encapsulating a component of wheat in a small particle, Cour developed a “back door” approach, where the gluten is not recognized by the body’s immune system until it reaches the spleen, where immune tolerance can be generated.
-Takeda intends to initiate a phase 2 dose-ranging study to further explore the potential of TAK-101 in the treatment of patients with celiac disease on a gluten-free diet.
+By encapsulating a component of wheat in a small particle, COUR developed a “back door” approach, where the gluten is not recognized by the body’s immune system until it reaches the spleen, where immune tolerance can be generated.
+Takeda is conducting a phase 2 dose-ranging study to further explore the potential of TAK-101 in the treatment of patients with celiac disease on a gluten-free diet.
 Read more about Takeda.

 TAK-227 (ZED1227) is a selective, oral small molecule designed to inhibit tissue transglutaminase (TG2) to prevent mucosal damage in the small intestine by preventing the body’s immune response to gluten.
 A phase 2a proof-of-concept gluten-challenge study revealed that TAK-227 successfully reduced gluten-induced duodenal mucosal damage in people with celiac disease.
 In October 2022, Takeda announced a collaboration and licensing agreement to continue phase 2b development of TAK-227 in partnership with Zedira and Dr. Falk Pharma.
 Read more about Takeda.